1kc/librazermacos/README.md

 C library of openrazer drivers ported to macOS.

-Exposed as a shared/dynamic library - `librazermacos.so`.
+Exposed as a shared/dynamic library - `librazermacos.so` to provider interoperability with various frontends.

 Includes a sample CLI implementation in C to demonstrate driver function calls.